hotrodorm/hotrod/hotrod-project/docs/quick-docs/features.md

 - Default and configurable object names.
 - Support for major relational databases.
 - Flexible querying from Java using LiveSQL.
-- Indexes shape the persistence layer.
-Adding or removing them have consequences.
+- Index-aware CRUD persistence layer.
 - Domain objects can be extended with custom properties and custom methods.
 - Seamlessly applies database changes to the data model, without losing custom properties or methods.
 - Includes powerful Dynamic SQL for more demanding needs.